Feedback & Press:

 David Morley, 2013 Judge, Foyle Young Poets of the Year Award.

-It's been a record breaking year - with over 7,478 young people entering from a total of 75 countries, making it one of the largest literary competitions in the world.
+2013 was a record breaking year - with over 7,478 young people entering from a total of 75 countries, making it the largest literary competition for young people in the world.
 We were delighted to annouce the 15 Top Winners and 85 Commended Poets, selected by Judges Hannah Lowe and David Morley.
-The winning poems will be published in Spring 2014 in the Winners Anthology - which will be distributed to schools, libraries, poets and arts organisations right across the UK - but for now you can read the winning poems below.
+The winning poems will be published in Spring 2014 in the Winners Anthology - which will be distributed to schools, libraries, poets and arts organisations right across the UK - but for now you can read the winning poems below and watch our new film all about the Award and its impact.

 Magnus Dixon, 12, Aberdeenshire